SLR: Automated Synthesis for Scalable Logical Reasoning

 \section{Conclusion and Future Direction}

-In this work, we introduced \slr, a fully automated and scalable framework for synthesizing logical reasoning benchmarks with verifiable rewards provided by logic programs.
+In this work, we introduced \slr for scalable and fully automated synthesis for logical reasoning benchmarks with verifiable rewards provided via logic programs.
 Our instantiation, \benchmark, offers a 20-level curriculum spanning 19k tasks with increasing logical complexity.